vb44/SiMpLE/README.md

 # SiMpLE LiDAR odometry
-Simple Mapping and Localisation Estimation (SiMpLE) is a low-drift and low-configuration LiDAR odometry method providing accurate localisation and mapping with a variety of sensors.\
+Simple Mapping and Localisation Estimation (SiMpLE) is a low-drift and low-configuration LiDAR odometry method providing accurate localisation and mapping with a variety of sensors.

+We perform among state-of-the-art LiDAR odometry methods with a simple and use case agnostic algorithm.
 The method is derived from using raw point clouds.
 We do not modify or develop a new variant of any existing algorithm.
 The code is written for readability and easy understanding with the methodology described in the paper.
 The software can be optimised for increased performance.